B2R2-org/FsOptParse/README.md

 (fs).
 It is very intuitive to use, and also provides lots of convenient command-line parsing features.

-B2R2.FsOptParse exposes just two functions including `optParse` and `usageExit`.
-The `optParse` function takes in a specification of command line options, a program name, and a list of arguments from a user as input.
+B2R2.FsOptParse exposes just two functions: `OptParse.Parse` and `OptParse.PrintUsage`.
+The `OptParse.Parse` function takes in a specification of command line options, a program name, and a list of arguments from a user as input.
 It then parses the input arguments and calls corresponding callback functions registered through the specification as per interpreting each encountered option.
 Finally, it returns a list of unmatched arguments.
-The `usageExit` function prints out a well-formed usage based on a given specification, and terminates the program.
+The `OptParse.PrintUsage` function prints out a well-formed usage based on a given specification, and terminates the program.

 Build
 -----